mitogen-hq/mitogen/docs/howitworks.rst

 writing the decompressed result to the write-end of the UNIX pipe.

-To allow recovery of ``stdin`` for reuse by the bootstrapped process for master<->slave communication, it is necessary for the first stage to avoid closing ``stdin`` or reading from it until until EOF.
+To allow recovery of ``stdin`` for reuse by the bootstrapped process for parent<->child communication, it is necessary for the first stage to avoid closing ``stdin`` or reading from it until until EOF.
 Therefore, the master sends the :py:mod:`zlib`-compressed payload prefixed with an integer size, allowing reading by the first stage of exactly the required bytes.